-In 2016, the Ministry of Petroleum and Energy awarded 22 production licenses with SDFI participation.
-In connection with Awards in Predefined Areas 2015 (APA 2015) on 19 January 2016, 13 production licenses were awarded with SDFI participation.
-Three of these are additional acreage for existing production licenses.
-Five production licenses with SDFI participation were awarded in the 23rd licensing round on 18 May 2016.
-Over the course of 2016, four production licenses were carved out from existing licences with SDFI participation, and 17 production licenses were relinquished.
-In January 2017, the Ministry of Petroleum and Energy completed its Awards in Predefined Areas (APA 2016), where an additional 13 production licenses were awarded with SDFI participation.
+In January 2017, the Ministry of Petroleum and Energy completed its Awards in Predefined Areas (APA 2016), where 13 production licenses were awarded with SDFI participation.
+Over the course of 2017, four production licenses were carved out from existing licences with SDFI participation, and 11 production licenses were relinquished.
+In January 2018, the Ministry of Petroleum and Energy completed its Awards in Predefined Areas (APA 2017), where an additional 17 production licenses were awarded with SDFI participation.